Chapter Five

 “What in the world brings you guys all the way in here?”

-He bought a larger boat in partnership with a couple of friends and moored it in the newly opened Santa Cruz marina.
+Harry Sr. bought a larger boat in partnership with a couple of friends and moored it in the newly opened Santa Cruz marina.
 Soon thereafter one of them sailing at night mistook Seaside for Monterrey and ran the boat onto the beach, an accident in which his girlfriend drowned.

 In the cockpit, Ray and a friend named Pete Pledger discussed the situation.
 Ray began.
 “I don’t know why we’re heading this way.
 We can see the Golden Gate that way.”
 So they changed course.
 They forged on doing a full six knots under both sail and power, plowing through the night.
 Then a voice rang out.
 “Sheeeeeiiiiit!!!”

 The boat was equipped with a large bilge pump mounted on the front of the engine.
 The pump worked well enough to barely keep up with the flow of water entering the boat.
 It stopped working twice and Ray methodically cleaned and reassembled it and it continued working.
-After a couple of hours we arrived at Fisherman’s Terminal and tied the boat to pilings with every rope we could find.
+After a couple of hours they arrived at Fisherman’s Terminal and tied the boat to pilings with every rope they could find.
 The fire department brought bigger pumps and all was saved.
 The boat had a broken bow stem and numerous broken planks and frames.
 Ray spent six months in the yard at Oyster Bay fixing her up.

-The following morning I awoke to shouts from the deck and a loud whooshing sound.
+The following morning he awoke to shouts from the deck and a loud whooshing sound.
 Through the window, it seemed as though a wall had been placed a few feet away, moving forward a few knots faster than the boat.
 It was covered with white bumps.
 Then the tail passed nearly brushing the boat.
 The enormous gray whale was then followed by eight more.

 “You guys” he called out ”You won’t believe what just happened.”